 - The U. S. Department of Education (USDOE) requires each state to establish and utilize performance measures for making continued funding decisions for federal grant programs.
-Furthermore, each state is expected to institute a system for program monitoring and continued technical assistance that is centered on program enrollment and performance. - Local eligible providers must measure the educational gain of all students who receive 12 hours or more of instruction in the state's adult education program with a test that has been determined suitable for use in the NRS. - 3.
+Furthermore, each state is expected to institute a system for program monitoring and continued technical assistance that is centered on program enrollment and performance. - 2.
+Local eligible providers must measure the educational gain of all students who receive 12 hours or more of instruction in the state's adult education program with a test that has been determined suitable for use in the NRS. - 3.
 The Florida Department of Education (FDOE) has enhanced its monitoring processes by instituting a data-driven system for determining program performance.
 In addition, overall monitoring visits are provided by a dedicated compliance and monitoring team. - 4.
 The FDOE program administrators can focus attention on establishing program performance targets and program improvement.

 To assist programs with student and program performance reporting and accountability, Florida's data reporting system and the NRS are uniform and compatible for measuring student's educational gains.
 According to Rule 6A-6.014, F.A.C., student progress will be measured by Literacy Completion Points (LCPs).
-LCPs are required to be reported to show gains and progression.
-LCPs and EFLs are two terms that are used in Florida when discussing student performance, accountability, and adult education reporting.
+The state term, Literacy Completion Point, is synonymous with the federal term Measurable Skill Gain (MSG).
+LCPs are required to be reported to show gains and progression in Educational Functioning Levels (EFLs) for NRS.
+LCPs and EFLs are two terms that are used in Florida when discussing student performance, accountability and adult education reporting.

-State and federal reporting systems both identify a total of twelve Educational Functioning Levels in their accountability measures.
+State and federal reporting systems both identify a total of twelve Educational Functioning Levels in its accountability measures.
 Six levels encompass Adult Basic Education (ABE), which includes Adult Secondary Education.
-Adult Secondary Education (ASE) includes Adult High School (AHS) and General Education Development (GED[®]) Preparation courses.
-Six educational functioning levels also encompass English as a Second Language (ESL).
-The ESL levels are lower than those for ABE.
-Students' educational gains through ABE levels 1-4 and ESL Levels 1-6 must be measured through standardized assessments as per Rule 6A.-6.014, F.A.C.
+Adult Secondary Education (ASE) includes Adult High School (AHS) and General Education Development (GED®) Preparation courses.
+In ABE levels 1-4, each EFL and subsequent LCP span approximately a two-year grade level equivalent learning period.
+An additional six levels encompass English as a Second Language (ESL).
+Students'

+educational gains through ABE levels 1-4 and ESL Levels 1-6 must be measured through standardized assessments as per Rule 6A.-6.014, F.A.C.

 The Florida assessment policies and guidelines presented in this technical assessment paper are appropriate for state and federal reporting.
 Therefore, guidance and procedures regarding the selection and use of appropriate student assessment are included in this technical assistance paper.
 Additionally, the following important information for adult education programs is reviewed:

-- Definition of key terms and acronyms; - Selection of appropriate assessments by student and program type; - Appropriate student placement into program and instructional level; - Verification of student learning gains, Educational Functioning Level and/or program completion; - Accommodations for students with disabilities and other special needs; - Assessment procedures for Distance Education; - Training for all staff who administer the standardized assessments.
+- Definition of key terms and acronyms - Selection of appropriate assessments by student and program type - Appropriate student placement into program and instructional level - Verification of student learning gains, Educational Functioning Level and/or program completion - Accommodations for students with disabilities and other special needs - Assessment procedures for Distance Education - Training for all staff who administer the standardized assessments